How Much Should a Freelance Editor Charge

 5. Periodically go through your rates

-Magnifying Glass With Paper And Pen
+Magnifying Glass with Paper and Pen

 Your freelance editor rate isn’t set in stone.
 As your experience grows, so will your asking price.